MKoesters/GO-off/README.md

 Expected input dataset is a text file (located in the folder with script) containing gene IDs separated by newlines Expected outputs (saved in foled "output") are:
-    text (.txt) file of Arabidopsis gene IDs dataset used for GO analysis (the number of gene IDs is shown in file name parentheses) two screenshot (.png) images from GORILLA and REVIGO webpages excel tables:
+    text (.txt) file of Arabidopsis gene IDs dataset used for GO analysis (parentheses of the file name shoe the number of IDs) two screenshot (.png) images from GORILLA and REVIGO webpages excel tables:
         GORILLA table with calculated enrichment, etc.